ToBeReplaced/pedestal-content-negotiation/README.md

 Notice that the q-parameter dictated which content-type is prioritized.
 Each of these routes will be converted using the wildcard-map and then checked against the route-map to see if there is a match.
 The first match will be attached to the ring request as ::content-negotiation.
 If there is no match, a 406 Not Acceptable ring response is attached to the context.

-When the `:leave` event of the interceptor is triggered, if the context's response has a status of 200, it will update the response body using the function for the matched route and set the "Content-Type" and "Content-Encoding" headers accordingly.
+When the `:leave` event of the interceptor is triggered, if the context's response has a status in the 2xx range, it will update the response body using the function for the matched route and set the "Content-Type" and "Content-Encoding" headers accordingly.

 ## Changelog